hauzer/tome-resourceful-wanderers/README-STEAM.txt

 [h1]General[/h1]

-Every Wanderer now knows the Shoot talent from the get-go, and starts with iron mail armour.
+Every Wanderer now knows the Shoot talent from the get-go, and starts with iron mail armour in addition to everything else.

 [h1]Steamtech[/h1]